dsarov/SPANDx/README.md

 <i>How to install SPANDx from github</i>

-1)Download the latest installation with git clone git clone https://github.com/dsarov/SPANDx.git
+1) Download the latest installation with git clone

+git clone https://github.com/dsarov/SPANDx.git

-2)Change into the SPANDx directory and alter file permissions cd SPANDx/ chmod +x ./*
+2) Change into the SPANDx directory and alter file permissions

+cd SPANDx/

+chmod +x ./*

-3)Download and install the GATK.
+3) Download and install the GATK.
 Copy or link GATK into the SPANDx directory.
 Note that due licensing restrictions GATK is not included in the SPANDx bundle

-4)Change the install location in the SPANDx.config file to direct SPANDx to its dependencies.
+4) Change the install location in the SPANDx.config file to direct SPANDx to its dependencies.
 Make sure that you have selected the correct resource manager for your system (see below).

-5)SPANDx should now be good to go!
+5) SPANDx should now be good to go!

 <i>What resource managers can SPANDx use?</i>